thalesorp/thalesorp/README.md

 ### 🌱 Currently on

-I’m currently learning back-end development with Java.
+I'm currently learning back-end development with Java.

 The project that I'm working on as study is: [AdoPet API](https://github.com/thalesorp/adopet-api).

+I'm also bringing some of my PowerShell codes like [Shortcut Creator](https://github.com/thalesorp/Shortcut-Creator) to my GitHub profile here.

 ### 📫 Reach me...